PYTHON

 Counting Occurrences

-You can use a Python dictionary to count occurrences, such as how often words appear in a text.
+You can use a dictionary to count occurrences, such as how often words appear in a text.

 word_count = {}